Polyu School Of Design 60Th Anniversary Celebrations

-(MENAFN- Media OutReach Newswire) HONG KONG SAR - Media OutReach Newswire - 5 February 2024 - The Hong Kong Polytechnic University School of Design (hereafter referred to as "PolyU Design" or "the School") has been an important hub for design education and research in Hong Kong, offering quality undergraduate and postgraduate programmes in design to nurture creative talent across a wide range of industries.
+(MENAFN- Media OutReach Newswire) With“Designing Time” as the Theme Unveiling of Celebration Activities Welcoming Participants from All Sectors to Join the Celebrations HONG KONG SAR - Media OutReach Newswire - 5 February 2024 - The Hong Kong Polytechnic University School of Design (hereafter referred to as "PolyU Design" or "the School") has been an important hub for design education and research in Hong Kong, offering quality undergraduate and postgraduate programmes in design to nurture creative talent across a wide range of industries.
 The School is celebrating its 60th anniversary which features a series of compelling activities, including the highlighted activity "One to Ten Outstanding Alumni Exhibition".
 The School will hold its 60th anniversary opening ceremony on 11 March, where there will be exciting announcements.
 We warmly welcome enthusiastic participation from all stakeholders to celebrate this milestone moment together!

 PolyU School of Design 60th Anniversary Celebrations revolves around the theme "Designing Time," symbolizing the integration of time into design.
 One hour in a space, whether it's a home, a building, or an open piazza like the campus square, encapsulates the idea of designing experiences, moments, and interactions that inherently involve all our senses and cross all design disciplines.
 And over time, PolyU Design has nurtured thousands of design graduates over the past six decades.
 Their designs have changed the world, showcasing the transformative power of countless "hours" in their work.